nalivayev/florentine-abbot/docs/en/naming.md

    The dot-separated format is more “flat” and universal.
 It doesn’t overload the file name with technical characters like `T` and `:`, which serve a service function in ISO but are redundant in a file name where structure is already set by the component’s position.
 This makes the file name slightly more compact and easier for a human to skim in a list.

 5. Separation of responsibilities: file name vs. metadata.
    It’s important to remember that the main task of the file name in these rules is to ensure uniqueness and logical sorting.
-The full, standardized representation of date and time should be stored in the appropriate metadata fields (e.g., `DateTimeOriginal`), where ISO 8601 is ideal and widely supported.
+The full, standardized representation of date and time should be stored in the appropriate metadata fields (e.g., `Exif.Photo.DateTimeOriginal`), where ISO 8601 is ideal and widely supported.
 Thus, the approach gets the best of both worlds: a simple and reliable name for sorting and a strict standard in metadata.

 Conclusion: Using dot-separated components is not a drawback but a deliberate architectural feature.
 It provides straightforward sorting, seamless handling of incomplete dates, and maximum compatibility, doing its narrow job better than ISO 8601 would as a file name.